albakkartaufik/Comparison-of-Several-Models-and-Feature-Selection-Method-on-SOC-Content/README.md

-# Comparison-of-Several-Models-and-Feature-Selection-Method-on-SOC-Content-
+# Comparison of Several Models and Feature Selection Method on SOC Content Prediction using Enviromental Covariate
-This Repository compared which models and feature selection combination is best to use on SOC content prediction using Environmental Covariate.
+This Project compared which models and feature selection combination is best to use on SOC content prediction using Environmental Covariate.

 Models that has been used on this are:
 Random Forest Regressor (RFR); Support Vector Regressor (SVR); and KNN-Regressor (KNN-R).